atsushieno/ADLplug-AE/README.md

   - supports LV2 in JUCE7 way (uses LV2 Patch and Atom for parameters)
   - supports CLAP build.
 - eliminated modal dialogs for Android (for Standalone and AAP plugin).
+- build both ADLplug and OPNplug at a time, without cmake arguments.

 Everything else is left as is, so far.